-The annual cost of a subscription to The Outlook for Wood Pellets service is £6,000 (or the equivalent in US dollars or euro).
+The annual cost of a subscription to The Outlook for Wood Pellets service is £7,000 (or the equiva-lent in US dollars or euro).
 A subscription to the Outlook for Wood Pellets service includes:

-- Two in-depth Outlook Reports each year, covering Q1 and Q3 - Two Outlook update reports, covering Q2 and Q4 - A worldwide corporate licence to distribute the report within the subscriber's organisation - The on-call support of Hawkins Wright consultants throughout the year, by phone or email - One half-day workshop and customised presentation in London.
-(If a meeting is held elsewhere, travel and subsistence expenses will be charged at cost.)
+- Two in-depth Outlook Reports each year, covering Q1 and Q3 (approx 70 pages) - Two Outlook update reports, covering Q2 and Q4 (approx 50 pages) - Quarterly Excel databases, listing global pellet mills and power plants - A worldwide corporate licence to distribute the report within the subscriber's organisation - The on-call support of Hawkins Wright consultants throughout the year, by phone or email - One half-day workshop and customised presentation in London.
+(If a meeting is held elsewhere, travel and subsistence expenses may be charged at cost.)

 I would like to subscribe to The Outlook for Wood Pellets

 Name:

 Title:

 Company:

-Postal address:
+Street address:

 City:Post Code/ZIP:

 Country:

 Telephone:

 Email:

 I understand that the reports and other materials provided by Hawkins Wright during the course of a subscription are confidential to subscribers and to their wholly-owned subsidiaries.
 I agree that all reasonable steps will be taken to safeguard this confidentiality in accordance with the Terms and Conditions set out overleaf.

 In placing this order I consent to the use of my data in accordance with Hawkins Wright's privacy policy and terms & conditions.
 The privacy policy can be found at www.hawkinswright.com/privacy-policy.

 Signature:

-Please return this order to: Hawkins Wright Ltd., 21/22 Station Point, 121 Sandycombe Road, Kew, Richmond, Surrey TW9 2AD, United Kingdom.
+Date:

-Email: post@hawkinswright.com, Tel: +44 20 8747 5840
+Please return this order to post@hawkinswright.com.
+Any queries please phone: +44 20 8747 5840.

 An invoice and payment instructions will be sent when your order is received.
 Payment may be made by bank transfer or credit card.